 A bee bath is a safe source of water for bees.
 The water needs to be shallow, so the bees won’t drown.
 The bee bath needs to be in a sunny, sheltered spot – that bees will want to visit.

-Easy DIY Bee Bath
+How to Make an Easy Bee Bath

-Prior to that we had our bee bath placed on our back patio, near a group of flowering potted plants.
+Prior to that, we had our bee bath placed on our back patio, near a group of flowering potted plants.
 Yep, bee baths are perfect for patios too.

 We have a few stepping stones placed throughout our garden.
-At first glance it would appear that they are simply stepping stones…but during the heat of the summer you will often find butterflies resting on the flat surfaces.
+At first glance it would appear that they are simply stepping stones...but during the heat of the summer, you will often find butterflies resting on the flat surfaces.
 After all that fluttering, they need a safe spot to rest.

 Make a real flower suncatcher with Messy Little Monsters